• Proposed

 Justification

-Chlorogaster dipterocarpi is a Southeast Asian species, found in Sabah in Borneo Island.
-It has very rarely been documented and is known from only 3-4 sites.
-As the species, while distinctive, is not very conspicuous it is likely undersampled and the population size is estimated to be 15000-20000.
+Chlorogaster dipterocarpi is a Southeast Asian species, reported only from Sabah State in Borneo.
+It has very rarely been documented and is known from only three to four sites.
+As the species, while distinctive, is not very conspicuous it is likely under-sampled and the population size is estimated to be 15,000-20,000 mature individuals.
 The population is likely to be in decline throughout its range due to the severe loss of lowland dipterocarp forest in Sabah.
-Population reduction is estimated be above 30% for a 50 year period, which qualifies this species as Vulnerable A2c+4c.
+The past and ongoing population reduction is suspected be above 30% for a 50 year (three generations) period, which qualifies this species as Vulnerable A2c+4c.

 Taxonomic notes

-So far comprises a monotypic genus but material of a darker taxon that probably is congeneric has been collected in Papua New Guinea.
-No phylogenetic data is available.
-(Læssøe and Jalink, 2004)
+This currently comprises a monotypic genus but material of a darker taxon that probably is congeneric has been collected in Papua New Guinea.
+No phylogenetic data are available (Læssøe and Jalink 2004).

 Geographic range

-Only known from 3- 4 sites, a maximum of three sites within the Danum Valley and one from Tawau Hills, both are protected areas in Sabah (Borneo), Malaysia.
+This species is only known from two to four sites; at least two, and a maximum of three, sites within the Danum Valley and one unverified site from Tawau Hills.
+Both are protected areas in Sabah (Borneo), Malaysia.

 Population and Trends